SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-technical.rst

 This a Gaussian centred at :math:`q=0` (we only ever see the positive half).
-The natural logarithm of the parameter :math:`A` is a constant of proportionality equal to the scattering intensity at :math:`q=0`, i.e. the "total scattering".
+The natural logarithm of the parameter :math:`A` is a constant of proportionality equal to the scattering intensity at :math:`q=0`.
-The parameter :math:`B` describes the narrowness of the Gaussian, and in systems of dispersed spherical particles it is related to the radius of gyration :math:`R_g` by :math:`B = R_g^2 / 3`.
+The parameter :math:`B` describes the width of the function and is related to the size of the scattering object.
+For example, in systems of dispersed spherical particles it is related to the radius of gyration :math:`R_g` by :math:`B = R_g^2 / 3`.

 *Note:* The Guinier model makes assumptions that do not hold for all systems and so this approximation might not always be accurate.
-If errors from the Guinier model fit occur, they will manifest as a constant offset in the correlation function, because low :math:`q` values correspond a to long period length in :math:`x`.
+If errors from the Guinier model fit occur, they will manifest as a constant offset in the correlation function, because low :math:`q` values correspond to a long periodicity in :math:`x`.
-Empirically, however, innacuracies in the Guinier region have a very low impact on the final analysis, and only a some of the lamellar parameters will be affected at all.
+Empirically, however, inaccuracies in the Guinier region have a very low impact on the final analysis, and only some of the lamellar parameters will be affected at all.

 Large Q
 .......